 Thru out the centuries, pirates & rum have gone hand in hand.
 Getting rum from the Caribbean to the mainland has been a major pirate trade for centuries.
 The Rum Runner always travels with many barrels of the best rum that gold and silver doubloons can buy.
 The krewe always has a great party with these pirates of the spirits around.
-These are the Dominique Youx Rum Runners, led by current Float Captain – David Landreth.
+These are the Dominique Youx Rum Runners, led by current Float Captain – Tommy Lynch.

 MERMAIDS “aka Jewels of the sea”

 The Mermaids of the Krewe of Dominique Youx present the “Jewels of the Sea”.
 Designed to detail the colorful wonders of the deep blue sea, the float was hand made by the original members and took over a year to construct.
 Today, the Jewels of the Sea hosts up to 40 Mermaids, and continues to be a crowd favorite (especially with the young girls along the parade route).

 “We got no troubles, Life is Bubbles, Under the Sea“